Characteristics, causes, symptoms and consequences of alcoholism

 What is a binge?

-Acute alcohol consumption produces a state in the body which is commonly defined as a binge.
+Acute alcohol consumption produces a state in the body which is commonly defined as a "binge" or drunkenness.
 The major body organs are involved in this, including the brain, that is intoxicated by alcohol.
 Hence, the drunken person shows mental dullness and lack of ability to stand.

 What is alcoholism?